-Charles Walcott was named the university’s twelfth ombudsman in 2011.
-He received his bachelor’s degree from Harvard University and his Ph.D. from Cornell.
+Charles Walcott received his bachelor’s degree from Harvard University and his Ph.D. from Cornell.
 He served on the faculties of Harvard University, Tufts University and the State University of New York at Stony Brook before coming to Cornell in 1981 as a full professor and Director of the Cornell Lab of Ornithology.
 Walcott was named the Lab’s first Louis Agassiz Fuertes Director in 1992.
-He left that position in 1995 to resume teaching and research and went on to lead the Division of Biological Sciences (1998-99) and the Department of Neurobiology and Behavior (1999-2001) before serving for three years as Associate Dean and Secretary of the University Faculty.
+He left that position in 1995 to resume teaching and research.
+He went on to lead the Division of Biological Sciences (1998-99) and the Department of Neurobiology and Behavior (1999-2001), before serving for three years as Associate Dean and Secretary of the University Faculty.
 He also served as Dean of the University Faculty (2003-08) and the Chair of the University Assembly (fall 2009 – spring 2011).
 Walcott is an expert on the territorial vocalizations of birds and animal navigation.
-Since his appointment in 2011 as Cornell’s Ombudsman, he has been an active member of the International Ombudsman Association (IOA).
+He was appointed in 2011 as Cornell’s Ombudsman, retiring from that position in 2021.

 Common House Spiders have sensitive vibration receptors on their legs.
 Because these spiders inhabit irregular “cobwebs”, vibrations from entangled prey are often not transmitted by web strands but rather travel to the spider as air-borne sound.
 This was a discovery that I made as a graduate student and I spent the next few years characterizing the receptor and how it worked.